April 28, 2025

 Kansas

 Kansas labor laws do not require employers to offer any kind of paid leave, neither for vacation nor medical purposes.
-However, limited leave protection under the federal Family and Medical Leave Act may be accessible to eligible employees.
+However, limited leave protection under the Federal Family and Medical Leave Act may be accessible to eligible employees.

 For more information, contact the Kansas Department of Labor.